 Aww!
 You’re so sweet, game!

-After playing it for the first time, I can report that The Guardian Legend is really, really damn good.
-The sheer scope of the game is amazing for the NES: 23 space shooting sections linked by hundreds of screens of overhead dungeon levels, ten different weapons that can be upgraded three times each and utilized in both gameplay modes, RPG-like character improvement, moody and memorable music, and stylish graphics.
+After playing through it for the first time, I can report that The Guardian Legend is really, really damn good.
+The sheer scope of the game is amazing for the NES: 22 space shooting sections linked by hundreds of screens of overhead dungeon levels, ten different weapons which can be upgraded three times each and utilized in both gameplay modes, RPG-like character improvement, memorable music, and stylish graphics.

 If you like fast-paced vertical shooters with tons of enemies to blow away and a huge selection of upgradable weapons that you can switch between on the fly, you’ll love this.
 It’s made by Compile, after all.
 If you love overhead action-adventure games in the Zelda mold, you’ll…like this.

-In terms of challenge, it’s only average if you explore the labyrinth throughly for power-ups, but since seeking these out is largely optional, you can also increase your difficulty level (to a potentially extreme degree) just by deliberately avoiding these pickups.
+In terms of challenge, the game is about average.
+If you explore the labyrinth thoroughly for power-ups, that is.
+Since seeking these out is largely optional, you can also increase your difficulty level (to a potentially extreme degree) just by deliberately avoiding these pickups.

 So, in conclusion: The world needs more Guardian cosplay and I need an adorable plush lander.